 What is baptism?

-The baptism service generally takes place on Sundays after the main 10:00am service, however there is the option to have the baptism during our main service as well.
-The duration of the service takes around 30-45 minutes depending on the number of candidates we baptise on the day.
-The service includes music, reflection, gifts for candidates and some laughter and fun as well!
+Most of our baptisms take place on Sundays after the main 10:00am service.
+There is also the option to have the baptism during our main service itself.
+The takes around 30 minutes, depending on the number of candidates we baptise on the day.
+The service includes reflection, prayer, gifts for candidates and the baptism itself.

 Preparation for Baptism

 As baptism is an expression of a commitment to be part of a worshipping community, we ask those seeking baptism (and their families) to attend our services for a few weeks before requesting a baptism.
 It is important that you find a church whose worship and community feel right for you.

 If you have attended services and feel that you would like to be a part of our community, we require all candidates (and their families) seeking baptism to attend preparation sessions before their baptism.
 These will cover:

 how God guides through the Scriptures (the Bible).